Remparts de Die: Description

 The walls remained intact until the Middle Ages and throughout the French Wars of Religion.
 In the 17th century, bastions were added of which some vestiges remain.
 From 1820 onwards the walls lost their defensive utility and many segments were demolished to create space for the city to grow, and to serve as a source of stone.

 With the weathering of time some segments of the walls have begun to sink.
 In 2011, landslides occurred on the rue de la Citadelle, which forced the closure of a parking lot at the entrance of the hospital.
 Reinforcements were made to stabilized the deteriorated wall.

 The Walls

 The extent of the walls measure 2 km long, enclosing an area of 27 hectares.
 The walls are 4 m thick and 8 m high.
 There are about 60 guard towers, in diverse forms: square, semi-circular, and even seven-sided (a unique form in the Roman World).

 The walls and towers were built with materials recycled from older buildings, including slabs, columns, and cut stones.

 The Porte Saint-Marcel

-The Porte Saint-Michel dates to the 3rd and 4th century.
+The Porte Saint-Marcel dates to the 3rd and 4th century.
 The gate was named in honour of a 5th bishop, Marcel de Die, who was buried in La Roquette (nearMontmeyan).

 In the Middle Ages, ramparts were added to improve the defenses, as well as a drawbridge and battlements.
 It is now faced as well by a monumental gate supported by two semi-circular towers.